INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

 Perhaps if one can put aside romantic notions of yesteryear, it might be worth a meander for the littlies.

 Tires them out if nothing else!

-Tip 12: See the big, wild, colourful shows.
+No. 12: See the big, wild, colorful Disney shows at Disney World.

-Or watch the stage show of Belle and the Beast, as a compelling aroma of sweet flowers floods the your nostrils as you sit in the audience?
+Or watch the magical stage show of Belle and the Beast, as a compelling aroma of sweet flowers floods the your nostrils as you sit in the audience?